 - INTERNSHIPS.COM Find great LOCAL, NATIONAL, and INTERNATIONAL internships.
 Registration Code: stetson

 - Network!
 Set up an informational interview with a contact in your field of interest, contact an alumni through our CAREER NETWORK , talk to your family, friends, and faculty who may know of places or people who can provide you with a great internship experience!
 Get yourself out there!

 - Visit the Career Development Resource Library in Flagler Hall, Suite 102.
 Also visit the duPont-Ball Library on campus for additional internship information.

-- ONLINE INTERNSHIP RESOURCES This list is just a sampling of internship resources on the web.
+- Internship Links - This list is just a sampling of internship resources on the web.

 - Company/Organization websites if you have an idea of the companies you are interested in, go directly to their website (a Google search can get you there usually) and they often list their internships under Careers, Jobs, Human Resources or About Us section.

 - Campus Organizations Honor Societies, and Professional Organizations